fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 ## Basics
-- **~200--250 words**: Write more or less as you need/want to per assignment, but don't be consistently too much above or below the target.
+- **~250--300 words**: Write more or less as you need/want to per assignment, but don't be consistently too much above or below the target.
 - **Original thinking**: Avoid summarizing readings except to restate a point that you want to elaborate on.
 - **Specificity**: General statements are good ONLY when supported by examples from the readings.
 Otherwise it looks like you didn't read very carefully.
 - **Polished writing**: Don't try to sound like an academic, but your post shouldn't read like a text message, either.
-Overly informal posts will lower your grade by 1/3 to 2/3 grade (A to B+, for instance).
+Overly informal posts will ultimately lower your grade by 1/3 to 2/3 grade (A to B+, for instance).
 - **Posted ON TIME at UNM Learn**: ON TIME means by MIDNIGHT on the due date.
-As explained on the main syllabus page, you can turn work in up to two days late for full credit, but that's it.
+As explained on the main syllabus page, you can occasionally turn work in up to two days late for full credit, but that's it.
 After that, you will get a zero.
-I don't mean to sound draconian, but too much leeway with assignments creates too much temptation to let them slide, and then they aren't effective and serve only to create busywork.
+Too much leeway with assignments creates too much temptation to let them slide, and then they aren't effective and serve only to create busywork.

 ## Kind of reflections